-Demonstrable experience of developing and effectively delivering an organisation's vision, values and strategic objectives within a political environment.

-Demonstrable evidence of developing close, strategic relationships with a wide range of external organisations.

-Demonstrable experience of driving organisational development and cultural change within a large organisation.

-Demonstrable experience of leading effective corporate performance and planning processes.

-Demonstrable experience in the control and oversight of significant organisational finances.

-Proven track record of promoting, leading and managing change and of harnessing the strengths and talents of employees at all levels in a large organisation.
+WIGHT Ensure the successful implementation of health and safety legislation, policies and practices.
+There is a proactive and positive culture of health and safety.
+The organisation meets its statutory health and safety requirements.
+Strategic risks are effectively managed Knowledge, Skills and Experience Significant senior strategic management experience, within a lo ocal authority.
+Demonstrable experience of developing and effectively deliver environment. ering an organisation's vision, values and strategic objectives within a political Demonstrable evidence of developing close, strategic relations ships with a wide range of external organisations.
+Demonstrable experience of driving organisational development nt and cultural change within a large organisation.
+Demonstrable experience of leading effective corporate perform mance and planning processes.
+Demonstrable experience in the control and oversight of signifi icant organisational finances.
+Proven track record of promoting, leading and managing change and of harnessing the strengths and talents of employees at all levels in large organisation.
 Demonstrable evidence of proven success in the achievement of equality of opportunity in employment and service delivery.

-Extensive knowledge and understanding of the major issues facing local government.
+Extensive knowledge and understanding of the major issues fa acing local government.
+A clear understanding of and commitment to corporate and na artnershin working